lethain/staff-eng/src/markdown/guides/getting-the-title-where-you-are.md

 ## Should you try management?

-A large majority of folks who reach Staff-plus roles **do not** spend time in engineering management, but some do.
-Of those, the majority find management a rewarding experience, like [Dan Na](https://staffeng.com/stories/dan-na) who said,
+Most folks who reach Staff-plus roles **do not** spend time in engineering management, but some do.
+It's easy to view this as a critical, life-changing decision, but that's probably overthinking it a bit.
+If you want to give management a try, you should.
+Most companies understand that management isn't the right role for everyone and will be glad to let you rotate back into an engineering role.

+Those that try management gain a broader perspective that helps them even when they move back into a software engineering role.
+This was [Dan Na](https://staffeng.com/stories/dan-na)'s experience,

 > I still enjoy both shipping code and running teams, and I think the ability to do both at a high level is critical for long-term engineering success.
 Charity Majors has a fantastic blog post on this topic that I recommend reading: "[The Engineer/Manager Pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/)".
 > Charity argues that "manager career path vs engineering career path" is a false dichotomy, and taking time to alternate between both roles makes you better at both.
 This maps to my own experience.
 I'm a better manager because I know how terrible it is to be an IC on a poorly planned project, and I'm a better IC because I know how and when to sound an alarm when a project is going poorly.